MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/demographic-insights.md

 **Age** and **Gender** distribution data is recalculated every week and surfaced in the feed.

-**Demographic insights** aggregates data from web search users who search for related terms of the selected element.
+**Demographic insights** aggregate data from web search users who search for related terms of the selected element.
 Each web search user is assigned to a demographic segment by using data science models on their search query terms and patterns from multiple search sessions.